 Choosing a TV for you and your family can be daunting.
 The single most significant decision you’ll need to make (other than agreeing on a budget) is between LED, OLED and QLED.

 OLED TVs are the most expensive of the bunch, but they benefit from absolutely astonishing levels of contrast thanks to the fact that they’re able to turn off individual pixels for ‘perfect’ black levels.
-That said, they aren’t quite as bright as LED TVs, meaning they can be a little harder to watch in bright living rooms.
-You also don’t get quite as much sparkle in those bright parts of the image.
+On the other hand, they aren’t quite as bright as LED TVs, meaning they can be a little harder to watch in bright living rooms.
+You also don’t get as much sparkle in those bright parts of the image.

-Beyond panel type, your decision will come down to the strengths and weaknesses of each TV in particular.
+Beyond panel type, your decision will come down to the strengths and weaknesses of each TV.
 Ultimately this depends on what you want in a TV - the latest tech, the biggest screen, the smartest abilities and voice control?
 The list goes on.

 And for those who want a TV that will blend into the rest of their décor, check out our guide to living room TV ideas for ways to cleverly disguise your tech.